13 thrilling outdoor water parks where you can beat the summer heat

 Centered around the spectacular Mt.
 Gushmore, you’ll find slalom courses, toboggan runs, and the 120-foot-high Summit Plummet (Photo: Courtney Kiefer)

-It should come as no surprise that the Most Magical Place on Earth has two of the best water parks in the U.S. in addition to its four Orlando theme parks.
-One of these Disney water parks is Blizzard Beach, an outdoor water park with the clever and creative theme of a melting ski resort (and, naturally, some theming to the Disney film Frozen too).
+It should come as no surprise that the Most Magical Place on Earth has two of the best water parks in the U.S., in addition to its four Orlando theme parks.
+One of these Disney water parks is Blizzard Beach, an outdoor water park with the clever and creative theme of a melting ski resort (and, naturally, some Frozen-related theming too).

 4. Disney’s Typhoon Lagoon